 * even though being a ‘stay-at-home’ mum certainly doesn’t feel like a work gap, unfortunately this is still the case.
 Read our interview with communications strategist Ann Drew on returning to work after taking time out to raise a family.

-What doesn’t count as a work gap
+What doesn’t count as work gaps in my CV

 Freelancing (you represent a growing percentage of the workforce!)

 How should I write about gaps on my CV?